wolivera/node-nutrition/CONTRIBUTING.md

 ## Usage

 This npm module has been recently created.
-If you plan to use it in your application and you´d like an specific function to be be available, just add a new issue and I'll try to get it ready for the next version.
+If you plan to use it in your application and you´d like an specific function to be available, just add a new issue and I'll try to get it ready for the next version.

 ## Style conventions